Museum of Coffee in Ciales

 Guided tour of the museum is $1 per person.

-They are open Tuesday to Friday from 8am to 3pm, Saturday and Sunday from 8am to 5pm.
+open Thursday-Fri- 9am-3pm, Sat + Sunday from 9am to 5:00pm.
 Tours are usually offered on the weekend.
 Call to check availability of a guide for the museum.

 From Route 22, take exit #48 to Route 149 south straight into Ciales.